 121. In general, multiple discrimination appears to have received limited attention by governments, the judiciary and civil society.
 This is clear in other sections, including employment, where the specific protection of vulnerable LGBT groups, including sex workers and those with disabilities, is only ensured by a minority of states.
-Some states like Belgium - depending on the community, Denmark, Finland or Italy have signalled that intersectionality is used for funding equal opportunities and LGBT projects.
+Some states like Belgium, Denmark, Finland or Italy have signalled that intersectionality is used for funding equal opportunities and LGBT projects.